Mating disruption: Monolithic Flowable dispensers

 A new, effective and economical concept in pheromone delivery using a flowable formulation to create long lasting monolithic pheromone dispensers has been brought to the market in the past decade.
 These novel SPLAT pheromone mating disruption formulations can provide effective season long suppression effect (e.g., depending on the target pest a single application of SPLAT controls the target pest for a complete reproductive cycle, or for the entire season) and can be manually or mechanically applied.
 Although mechanical dispersal techniques require specialized off-the-shelf application technology and/or equipment, once the application system is made to work it allows protection of extensive areas using pheromones, one of the most benign and effective pest management techniques available today.
 A benefit of SPLAT is that the dollop anchors where it lands, avoiding unwanted drift of the formulation once applied in the field, and, depending on the mode of application, the cured dollops are retrievable.

+Sprayable dispensers based on mineral powders

+Recently, specially micronized natural minerals are also being used as carriers for pheromones, combining easy application (through sprayability) with long-lasting effectiveness (through slow release).
+This technology also makes it possible, to use significantly smaller quantities of pheromones, resulting in a relative cost advantage.